- Vendor Eligibility

 (f) that suspension may lead to a determination of non-responsibility or conditional responsibility.

-4.3 A vendor suspended pending a Responsibility Determination (a) is not eligible to receive Bank Group contract awards and/or to bid on Bank Group solicitations; (b) is excluded from conducting new business with the Bank Group as agents or representatives of other vendors; and (c) is precluded from having discussions with the Bank Group concerning the award of new contracts.
+4.3 A vendor suspended pending a Responsibility Determination (a) is not eligible to receive World Bank Groupcontract awards and/or to bid on World Bank Group solicitations; (b) is excluded from conducting new business with the World Bank Group as agents or representatives of other vendors; and (c) is precluded from having discussions with the World Bank Group concerning the award of new contracts.
 A suspension applies to all affiliates of the vendor, unless the suspension decision is limited by its terms to specific divisions, organizational elements, or commodities.

 5. Responsibility Determinations of Vendors

-5.1 The Director of GSD will make the determination whether a vendor is responsible, conditionally responsible, or non-responsible based on all relevant information reasonably available, including any information submitted by the vendor to the Bank Group.
+5.1 The Vice President, Budget, Performance Review and Strategic Planning (BPS) will make the determination whether a vendor is responsible, conditionally responsible, or non-responsible based on all relevant information reasonably available, including any information submitted by the vendor to the World Bank Group.
 This determination is final and without appeal.

-5.3 Vendors found to be conditionally responsible are required to meet the conditions and obligations prescribed by the Director of GSD in an administrative agreement prior to being eligible to receive Bank Group contract awards or to bid on Bank Group solicitations.
+5.3 Vendors found to be conditionally responsible are required to meet the conditions and obligations prescribed by the Vice President, Budget, Performance Review and Strategic Planning (BPS) in an administrative agreement prior to being eligible to receive World Bank Group contract awards or to bid on World Bank Groupsolicitations.

 5.5 In any action in which the determination of non-responsibility is not based upon a conviction, the Non-responsibility Determination must be established on the basis of evidence that it is more likely than not that the vendor is not a responsible vendor.
 “More likely than not” means that upon consideration of all the relevant evidence, a preponderance of the evidence supports a finding that the vendor is not a responsible vendor.